Joseph O'Neill (writer, born 1964) explained

 Teaching

-He is the distinguished visiting professor of written arts at Bard College.[16]
+He is a Distinguished Visiting Professor of Written Arts at Bard College.[21]

 Personal life

 O'Neill speaks English, French and Dutch.[4]
-He played club cricket in the Netherlands and the UK, and has played for many years at the Staten Island Cricket Club, much like his Netherland protagonist Hans.[17]
-His love of cricket continues and he is an active player .[18]
-In an interview with The Paris Review in 2014 O'Neill said, explaining his interest in writing about Dubai in The Dog, "I’ve moved around so much and lived in so many different places that I don’t really belong to a particular place, and so I have little option but to seek out dramatic situations that I might have a chance of understanding."[19]
+He played club cricket in the Netherlands and the UK, and has played for many years at the Staten Island Cricket Club, much like his Netherland protagonist Hans.[22]
+His love of cricket continues and he is an active player .[23]
+In an interview with The Paris Review in 2014 O'Neill said, explaining his interest in writing about Dubai in The Dog, "I’ve moved around so much and lived in so many different places that I don’t really belong to a particular place."[24]

 Bibliography